vrc-get/vrc-get/docs/vpm-spec.md

 ### 3.4.
 Requested Package, Dependency Package, Locked Package, and Unlocked Package
 Requested packages are VPM Packages that the user requested to install.
-The user can request to install the package by using the VPM Client.
+The VPM client will tries to install those packages.

-Dependency packages are VPM packages that are required to install the requested package.
+Dependency packages are VPM packages that are required to install the requested packages.
 VPM Client automatically installs dependency packages when installing the requested package.

 Locked packages are embedded UPM packages that are controlled by the VPM Client.